How to beat the Ticketmaster queue: Top tips for securing tickets

-Ah, Ticketmaster, we haven’t had a love/hate relationship like this since Crocs came back into fashion.
+Ah, Ticketmaster.
+We haven’t had a love/hate relationship like this since Crocs came back into fashion.

 When we get the notification that we’re next in the queue, we’re practically kissing the screen and already silently thanking Ticketmaster for bringing us one step closer to seeing our favourite artist live.
 However, when we’re 28,000th in the queue, and our sixth sense tells us ticket prices are hiking beyond our budget, it’s a punch in the gut.

-Here at the RadioTimes.com, we're on hand to help you navigate the trying Ticketmaster world.
+Here at RadioTimes.com, we're on hand to help you navigate the trying Ticketmaster world.
 Read on for top tips and tricks to beat the Ticketmaster queue, including how to sign up to presale release, what devices to queue on, and the crucial refresh rules.

 For more amazing ticketing events, check out our Going Out page which includes our guide to ABBA Voyage and the best West End shows.

-How to get presale tickets on Ticketmaster
+How to get pre-sale tickets on Ticketmaster

 Firstly, what is a presale?
 Presale tickets are available to buy before they’re released to the general public.
 It’s a way for artists' biggest fans to get early access.